 Provide choices: Just like you, pets prefer comfortable sleeping places and may change their location based on their need for more or less warmth.
 Give them some safe options to allow them to vary their sleeping place to adjust to their needs.

-Make some noise: A warm vehicle engine can be an appealing heat source for outdoor and feral cats, but it's deadly.
+Make some noise: A warm vehicle engine can be an appealing heat source for outdoor and feral cats, but it can be deadly.
 Check underneath your car, bang on the hood, and honk the horn before starting the engine to encourage feline hitchhikers to abandon their roost under the hood.

-Check the paws: Check your dog's paws frequently for signs of cold-weather injury or damage, such as cracked paw pads or bleeding.
+Check the paws: Check your dog's paws frequently for signs of cold-weather injury or damage, such as cracked or bleeding paw pads.
 During a walk, a sudden lameness may be due to an injury or may be due to ice accumulation between his/her toes.
 You may be able to reduce the chance of iceball accumulation by clipping the hair between your dog's toes.

 Play dress-up: If your dog has a short coat or seems bothered by the cold weather, consider a sweater or dog coat.
 Have several on hand, so you can use a dry sweater or coat each time your dog goes outside.
 Wet sweaters or coats can actually make your dog colder.
 Some pet owners also use booties to protect their dog's feet; if you choose to use them, make sure they fit properly.

-Wipe down: During walks, your dog's feet, legs and belly may pick up deicers, antifreeze, or other chemicals that could be toxic.
+Wipe down: During walks, your dog's feet, legs and belly may pick up de-icing products, antifreeze, or other chemicals that could be toxic.
 When you get back inside, wipe down (or wash) your pet's feet, legs and belly to remove these chemicals and reduce the risk that your dog will be poisoned after (s)he licks them off of his/her feet or fur.
-Consider using pet-safe deicers on your property to protect your pets and the others in your neighborhood.
+Consider using pet-safe de-icers on your property to protect your pets and the others in your neighborhood.

 Collar and chip: Many pets become lost in winter because snow and ice can hide recognizable scents that might normally help your pet find his/her way back home.
 Make sure your pet has a well-fitting collar with up-to-date identification and contact information.
-A microchip is a more permanent means of identification, but it's critical that you keep the registration up to date.
+A microchip is a more permanent means of identification, but it's critical that you keep your contact information up-to-date in the microchip registry database.

 Stay home: Hot cars are a known threat to pets, but cold cars also pose significant risk to your pet's health.
 You're already familiar with how a car can rapidly cool down in cold weather; it becomes like a refrigerator, and can rapidly chill your pet.
 Pets that are young, old, ill, or thin are particularly susceptible to cold environments and should never be left in cold cars.
 Limit car travel to only that which is necessary, and don't leave your pet unattended in the vehicle.